neurophysik/jitcdde/docs/index.rst

 As the Lyapunov vectors (separation functions) are quite difficult to interpret, they are not returned as of now (if you need them, please `make a feature request <http://github.com/neurophysik/jitcdde/issues>`_).

 There also two classes (`jitcdde_transversal_lyap` and `jitcdde_restricted_lyap`) that allows to calculate the largest transversal Lyapunov exponents to the synchronisation manifold and arbitrary hyperplanes, respectively.
-See the `JiTCODE documentation`_ for an example on how to use the former.
+See the `JiTCODE documentation`_ for an example on how to use the former and `the accompanying paper`_ for a mathemetical background (and another example).

 Command reference
 -----------------